-Black Earth Creek Professional Review and Guide
+Black Earth Creek Professional Guide

 "A spectacular short trip through a glacial valley with constant riﬄes, a modest rapids, a hilly landscape, and a short run through town, this stretch on the renowned Black Earth Creek will have you coming back for more.
 Wildlife includes beavers, muskrats, wood ducks, great blue herons, sandhill cranes, blue-winged teals, snapping turtles, trout, and red-tailed hawks.